Adharvam: Plot

-Later on Mekkadan dies, but Anathan continues his studies, which leads to severe calamities and deaths in his village.
-Anathan uses his power and magic to keep the tribals around his house happy and servile.
-The daughter of the tribal chief, Ponni (Silk Smitha), offers herself to Anathan, who maintains his celibacy and uses Ponni for advanced Abhichara Karma.
+Later on Mekkadan dies, but Ananthan continues his studies, which leads to severe calamities and deaths in his village.
+Ananthan uses his power and magic to keep the tribals around his house happy and servile.
+The daughter of the tribal chief, Ponni, offers herself to Ananthan, who maintains his celibacy and uses Ponni for advanced Abhichara Karma.
 To put a stop to all this, Thevalli asks his younger son to meet his elder brother and dissuade him from destroying the village.
 Vishnu, along with his friends, travels to the forests where the house of Ananthan is located, the tribals refusing to help them.
-Anathan himself comes and warns Vishnu not to interfere.
-Friends of Anathan hurt the village chief badly to make sure Ananthan leaves his house to treat the chief.
-While Anathan is away from his home, Vishnu and his friends enter the house and invoke counter tantric measures.
+Ananthan himself comes and warns Vishnu not to interfere.
+Friends of Ananthan hurt the village chief badly to make sure Ananthan leaves his house to treat the chief.
+While Ananthan is away from his home, Vishnu and his friends enter the house and invoke counter tantric measures.
 In spite of Vishnu's warning, when his friend removes the magical protection which saves the house from the destructive powers of nature, he is killed by an entity.
 As a result, a storm wreaks havoc in the entire area.

 Vishnu places Usha inside a magical circle for her protection.
 Usha awakens the destructive powers of nature when she places a circle inside a Tantric kalam.
 This releases all the entities who were enslaved by Ananthan, who seek revenge.
 While returning Ananthan realizes that someone has entered his mansion.
 Crossing the river with Ponni, the boat overturns and she dies.
 Another friend of Vishnu is killed by tribals.
-Anathan reaches the mansion and finds all the entities enslaved by him are trying to get their revenge.
+Ananthan reaches the mansion and finds all the entities enslaved by him are trying to get their revenge.
 After instructing Vishnu to seek the blessing of the Devi Idol in the basement of his house, Ananthan leads away all the powers to a remote place; understanding his mistake in using the power of nature to destroy, he offers himself to the Goddess.
 Lightning strikes and burns him alive.
 The entities destroy the whole mansion of Ananthan.
 Vishnu and Usha, who seek refuge at the feet of the Goddess, are saved.